IA3005/jmva_paper_code/README.md

 # On elliptical and Inverse elliptical Wishart distributions: Review, new results, and applications

-This Code reproduces the numerical results about fitting real EEG data with Wishart and t-Wishart distributions
+This code reproduces the numerical results about fitting real EEG data with Wishart and t-Wishart distributions

 To get the figures and the p-values of the statistical tests provided in the paper, please run "main.py"